-Hundreds of anthropologists have contributed to the Career Readiness Commission since its launch in 2021.
+Hundreds of anthropologists have contributed to the Anthropology Career Readiness Network since its launch in 2021.
 As a broad, volunteer network, it has the support of numerous anthropology professional associations covering all subfields.

 Most anthropology students at all levels will not teach anthropology